AnggaR96s/Reforestation/README.md

-## I was going to learn how to juggle, but I didn't have the balls.
+## I bought shoes from a drug dealer once.
+I don't know what he laced them with, but I was tripping all day.